chef/knife-openstack/README.md

 Knife OpenStack
 ===============

 This is the official Opscode Knife plugin for OpenStack Compute (Nova).
 This plugin gives knife the ability to create, bootstrap and manage instances in OpenStack Compute clouds.
-It has been tested against the `Diablo` through pre-`Grizzly` releases in configurations using Keystone against the OpenStack API (as opposed to the EC2 API).
+It has been tested against the `Diablo` through `Grizzly` releases in configurations using Keystone against the OpenStack API (as opposed to the EC2 API).

 Please refer to the [CHANGELOG](CHANGELOG.md) for version history and known issues.